practicalli/clojure/clojure-spec/projects/card-game/function-specifications.md

 # Specifications for function definitions
-Specifications for the function definitons can be defined, using the specifications previously defined where relevant.

 A function specification can contain a specification for the arguments, the return values and the relationship between the two.

+The specifications for the function may be composed from previously defined data specifications.

 <!-- Klipse reagent include to generate SVG graphics - hidden as not relevant at this point -->
 <pre class="hidden">